adambrangenberg/minecraft-bot/README.md

 - !drop
 - !sudo
 - !pay
+- !follow
+- !stopFollow

+There is a known issue that some stop commands don't get recognized.

-### Requirements
+## Requirements
 - NodeJS and NPM
-- All the package in package.json
+- All the packages in package.json
 - A Minecraft Java Edition Account

-A Wiki on how to use the Bot is coming soon...
+## Licensing

+This code is distributed under the MIT License.
+Check the dependencies for more information about other potential licenses.